-However, Aena considers that the exceptional circumstances mentioned in and the economic rebalancing provided for in Article 27 are enforceable.
-Therefore, it has initiated a process before the corresponding judicial bodies.
+However, Aena considers that the exceptional circumstances provided for in the aforementioned Article 27 for the modification of the DORA and the concession of the economic rebalancing provided for in said regulation coincide.
+Therefore, it has initiated a process that is still active in the corresponding judicial bodies.